 I have a protection order against the abuser.
 Can s/he keep a gun or buy a new gun?

-Yes.
-Nebraska law allows the judge to order that the abuser cannot purchase or possess a firearm in an ex parte protection order and in a final protection order.1 If this is something that you want in your order, you may want to specifically mention in your petition that the abuser has firearms in his/her possession and that you want the judge to order them to be removed.
+Nebraska law allows the judge to order that the abuser cannot buy or have a firearm in an ex parte protection order and in a final protection order.1 If this is something that you want in your order, you may want to specifically mention in your petition that the abuser has firearms in his/her possession and that you want the judge to order them to be removed.

 1 NE R.S. §§ 42-924(g); 42-925(1)

 Is there anything I can do to make it more likely that my abuser's gun is taken away when I get a protection order?